Farida-AI-FutureProof/5m-data-2.1-intro-big-data-eng/assignment.md

 - Submit the URL of the GitHub Repository that contains your work to NTU black board.
 - Should you reference the work of your classmate(s) or online resources, give them credit by adding either the name of your classmate or URL.

+## Credit: This solution was developed collaboratively with ChatGPT (OpenAI GPT-5) for learning purpose, I have tested each part